redhat-openstack/website/source/documentation/quickstart.html.md

 Deploying RDO is a quick and easy process.
 Setting up an OpenStack cloud takes approximately 12 minutes, and can be as short as 4 steps.

-First, we'll explain how to set up OpenStack on one server, and afterward, we will show you how to set up additional OpenStack nodes and get them working with each other.
+Below, we'll explain how to set up OpenStack on a single server.
+You'll be able to add more nodes to your OpenStack cloud later, if you choose.

 </div>
 </div>